aspiers/Discord-custom-nicks-userscript/README.md

-Then it basically watches the Discord web page for certain HTML elements which it knows will represent user's nicknames, and if any of those match any of the nicknames in the mapping you've configured,
+Then it basically watches the Discord web page for certain HTML elements which it knows will represent user's nicknames, and if any of those match any of the nicknames in the mapping you've configured, they will be automatically replaced with the alternative text you've chosen.

 Installation
 ------------